 6.2.1 Groundworks for any future development within the Site Area, including the reduction or other disturbance of ground levels, the digging of foundations and service trenches, have the potential for having a direct impact by damaging or destroying below-ground archaeological remains.
 The extent of any previous disturbance to buried archaeological levels is an important factor in assessing the potential impact of development.
-However, the topography of the modern car park suggests that there has been very limited landscaping works carried out following the demolition of the workers' housing, and whilst the foundations of buildings that do not appear to have incorporated cellars (Sites 02, 03 and 04) may have been damaged or destroyed, the cellars that formed part of other properties (Sites 05 and 06) are likely to survive in-situ.
+However, the topography of the modern car park suggests that there has been very limited landscaping works carried out following the demolition of the workers' housing, and whilst the foundations of buildings that do not appear to have incorporated cellars (Sites 03, 04 and 05) may have been damaged or destroyed, the cellars that formed part of other properties (the north-eastern part of Site 02, and Sites 06, 07 and 08) are likely to survive in-situ.